AyukaAK/Citibike/README.md

-The story can be found here: https://ayukaak.github.io/Citibike/
+My story can be found here: https://ayukaak.github.io/Citibike/

 1. Citibike_Capacities_Zipcode contains the live station data from July 3, 2022 - json file from one day - This file analyzes the capacity (the number of docks) in each station.
 Since it does not change unless new bikes or stations are added, I just saved it once